Call for Center for Teaching Excellence Faculty Fellows

 • Participation in CTE long-term programs (faculty seminars, working groups) is a plus.

-Expectations and Compensation
+Expectations and compensation

 A Faculty Fellow is expected to commit four to five hours a week to CTE-related work during a typical semester.
 That may vary during a given semester, though, depending on the Center's needs and the Fellow's interests.
 Fellows meet regularly as a group with CTE’s leadership team several times a semester.
-Most Fellows’ work must be done in person on the Lawrence campus.
+Most Fellows’ work must be done in person on the Lawrence and/or Edwards campus.

 As compensation, Faculty Fellows receive $7500 (gross), disbursed in three overload payments of $2500 each in the spring term of each full academic year they serve.
 In addition, Fellows receive a $1500 travel/professional expense budget each year, preferably to support participation in teaching-related conferences or institutes.